 - 100+ well-paying full-time jobs, 42 of them at the refinery

-- $80+ million in annual revenue generated by the refinery; much of it paid back to the local community for plant operation
+- $130+ million in annual revenue generated by the first refinery; much of it paid back to the local community for business operations

-The New Energy Spirit Biomass Refinery is expected to attract government, industry, and financial leaders from around the world to witness and learn a new way of making a difference by making clean energy.
-New Energy Blue is already exploring feasibilities of other sites in North Dakota and neighboring states with plans to scale-up two times from the Spirit project to large commercial refineries like this across North and South America, and then the world.
+The New Energy Spirit biomass refinery is expected to attract government, industry, and financial leaders from around the world to witness and learn a new way of making a difference by making clean energy.
+New Energy Blue is already exploring feasibilities of multiple sites in the Midwest and in Canada.
+We are also partnering with governments and energy companies globally to build-out low-carbon energy and biochemical replacements to high-carbon fossil requirements used today.